programmmerjosh/why_we_get_sick_summary/README.md

 ## Chapter 14: Get Moving — The Importance of Physical Activity

 ### The Function of Insulin in the Body
-- Insulin helps escort glucose from the blood into tissues like the brain, heart, muscles, and fat.
+- Insulin helps escort glucose from the blood into tissues like the brain, heart, muscles, and fat tissue.
 - This process is essential to normalize blood glucose levels.

 ### How Physical Activity Helps